tytydraco/yessleep/out/My_family_was_invited_to_the_new_kid_at_schools_house.md

 I couldn’t wait to leave.
 I couldn’t imagine what this boy did outside of school.
 I tried hard - to picture him having fun with his family, playing video games, sneaking a cigarette.
 I couldn’t, just a void - just alone in a void until required to go out in the world.

-In his bedroom - bedroom is a stretch - Keeping with the rest of the house, there were no pictures, or toys, or anything showing a young boy lived here.
+In his bedroom - bedroom being a stretch - Kept with the rest of the house, there were no pictures, or toys, or anything showing a young boy lived here.
 He said they hadn’t gotten around to unpacking all his things since the move.
 I had a hard time believing him.

 Still early in the day, I watched in relative silence alongside my sister and Lucas as our parents drilled through every interest of theirs to try and find common ground.
 My parents owned a fish and chip shop off the beach.
 Neither were prepared to connect with two scientists and their beliefs.
-Ms Collier poured a round of drinks, loosen everyone up maybe, and put the glass bottle back into the oddly empty fridge.
+Ms Collier poured a round of drinks, to loosen everyone up maybe, and put the glass bottle back into the oddly empty fridge.

 She brought my sister and me a glass.
 She told us she didn’t mind, and wouldn’t tell our parents.
 My sister downed the glass straight away, I followed her lead.
 Over the day, Ms Collier fed us glass after glass as I dodged any interaction with her son.
 Later I stumbled, breaking a glass.
 My mother joked that I’d had too much.
 Did she know?
 It felt like a joke.
 I got a brief moment with my parents, huddling to talk.
 My dad joked, mentioning he was going on a hunt to figure out who these people were, joking about a dungeon or something.